SPRITZ-Research-Group/Skype-Type/README.md

 passed as arguments.
 The trained model will be saved in the specified location.
 Please note: acoustic training data needs to be .wav (Microsoft), 32bit float PCM.
-For each .wav file passed as training, a corresponding .txt file with identical name needs to contain its ground truth, one target per line.
+For each .wav file passed as training, a corresponding .txt file with identical name needs to contain its ground truth, **one target/character per line**.
 NOTE: spaces are not allowed as characters in ground truth -- please replace them with another character.

 When launching S&T, operator chains can be specified manually through CLI parameters, such as: